COVID vaccines do not need to be changed for Omicron "at this time," says Fauci

 Health authorities and drugmakers around the world have been racing to assess the highly mutated variant's impact on the protection offered by current vaccines, and to determine whether booster shots would need to be changed to protect against the new strain.

-Early results from several recent studies testing antibodies from the Pfizer and Moderna vaccines against mock-ups engineered to look like the variant have found the vaccine's protection could be sufficient to fend off Omicron, if combined with a booster shot.

-One study funded by the National Institutes of Health from scientists in Massachusetts, which was released as a preprint that has yet to be peer-reviewed, suggested antibodies from fully vaccinated people who were boosted with the Pfizer or Moderna vaccines may have a "potent" ability to neutralize Omicron variant.

-Health authorities in Europe concluded earlier Wednesday that boosters "will increase protection" against Omicron, but they seem to favor accelerating boosters.
-They noted that the data support giving booster shots "as early as three months from completion of the primary vaccination."
+In addition to reimposing mask requirements on both vaccinated and unvaccinated people, some countries have moved to accelerate their rollout of booster shots to avert a feared surge in hospitalizations.
+Health authorities in Europe concluded Wednesday that data support giving booster shots "as early as three months from completion of the primary vaccination."

-They warned that even if early results suggesting Omicron is milder than the Delta variant turn out to be accurate, its increased transmissibility could be enough to "outweigh any benefits of a potentially reduced severity."
+"[T]he increased transmissibility and resulting exponential growth of cases will rapidly outweigh any benefits of a potentially reduced severity," warned a report published by the European Centre for Disease Prevention and Control.

+The data cited by Dr. Fauci on Wednesday echoes similar early results released by scientists in several countries, as well as other NIH-funded research released Wednesday from researchers in Massachusetts that has yet to be peer-reviewed.

 for more features.